kammas/aws-playground/Notes on AC SAP/Notes.md

 1. Mongo DB
 1. Elastic Search
 1. Apache Kafka

-Schema Conversion Tool can convert schema between engines, supported for Windows, Fedora, MacOS, Ubuntu
+Schema Conversion Tool can convert schema between engines, supported for Windows, Fedora, MacOS, Ubuntu<p>

 Steps to use SCT are:
 1. Download and run installer for OS
-1. Configure JDBC or other driver
+2. Configure JDBC or other driver
-1. Create mapping rules
+3. Create mapping rules
-1. Convert the schema
+4. Convert the schema
-1. Create migration assesment report
+5. Create migration assesment report
-1. handle manual conversions
+6. handle manual conversions
-1. update and refresh the converted schema
+7. update and refresh the converted schema
-1. save and apply the converted schema
+8. save and apply the converted schema

 On top of SCT with it we can use Data Extraction Agents for additional transformation of the source (processing takes place on additional EC2 or snowball Edge)
 DMS to migrate data across accounts: